8 month immersion

 We gratefully acknowledge that modern American agriculture, herbalism and nature connection practices rest squarely on the shoulders of many generations of black and brown people whose lands, labor and/or knowledge were taken by force.

-Shimmering Light Farm & Renewal Center is located on the unceded home of the Seneca people.
+Shimmering Light Farm & Renewal Center is located on the unceded home of the Seneca / Onöndowa’ga:’ people, The People of the Great Hill.
 The majority of medicines grown and used here were taught to white colonists by Native herbalists.
 Charging members of the Seneca and other nations of the Haudenosaunee for herbal knowledge is unjust.

-Registration: Non-refundable registration fee is due by March 21st.
-Please register HERE.
+Registration: Non-refundable registration fee is due by April 15th.

 Course Participants may also choose to attend Shimmering Light Herb Circle, a vibrant and diverse educational cooperative of people developing intimate relationships with herbs, the Earth and each other.
 Together we grow in health, vitality and our own unique potential.